 The proposal looks to unite these numerous elements to create a more coherent overall scheme, and to resolve how the top storeys terminate to create a more convincing design.

 Roof extensions have been added to the south, east and northwest blocks, to greater express how the upper façade sections end, and to provide additional student accommodation, freeing up more residential property in the area.

 The solution required two differing approaches to the differing architectural elements on the site.
 To resolve the problem of terminating the top of the red brick façade, the vertical elements have been extended upwards to create the impression of a double height floor, differentiating this from the rest of the façade.
 This was then continued in iterative form throughout the main façade treatment.
 In contrast, the proposal for the dark section called for a "domestic" response above the existing building, giving the impression of a dormer roof.

-Enfolding across 3 levels to host a cafe bar, library and lounge, karaoke room and secret launderette, the integrated work and social spaces will be framed by an overall aesthetic of historic light-industrial detail and a rich colour palette.
+Internally the common spaces enfold across 3 levels to host a cafe bar, library and lounge, karaoke room and secret launderette, the integrated work and social spaces which are framed by an overall aesthetic of historic light-industrial detail and a rich colour palette.